Fort Saint Vrain Nuclear Power Plant: Water infiltration and corrosion issues (Helium circulators)

-The design problems which led to the corrosion were partially the fault of the regulators, who were focused heavily on chemical reactions of steam with the high-grade core graphite and the impact on the gas cleaning system.
-It was arguable that the memorandums from the Nuclear Regulatory Commission consumed excessive engineering resources and other design considerations had been overlooked as a result.
-Some of the blame for the corrosion problems also fell on the owner of FSV and its operations and maintenance procedures.
-For example, moisture alarms had generated alerts for months in critical parts of the plant, but these were disregarded as defective.
+Moisture alarms had generated alerts for months in critical parts of the plant, but these were disregarded as defective.
 Staff later sent to remove the allegedly-defective moisture alarms for repair discovered that the moisture alarms were not defective, and substantial amounts of water were sometimes released when the devices were removed from their fittings.

 Finally, the designers of the plant shared responsibility for not sizing the gas cleaning system to cope with excess water in the helium system, as they should have foreseen a possibility of excess water infiltration.
 They acknowledged this in hindsight: "The FSV circulators have 'met all design specifications', however, the bearings, seals, and support systems for the water-lubricated bearing have caused many problems.
 Further, the circulators employed a steam turbine drive that adds complexity to system operations.
 These unique design features resulted in water ingress to the core, the primary reason for poor plant availability."